Top 15 Reasons to Choose Manaslu Circuit Trek

 6. Numerous Monasteries and Gompas

-Monasteries and Gompas are part of any trekking trail in Nepal.
-You will see plenty of them on your trekking expedition.
-While some of these religious sanctuaries are old, rough and on the verge of falling down, yet, their longevity will astound you.
-Also, these reflect the religious aspect of the Manaslu region.
+Go to any trekking trail, and you will find several Monasteries and Gompas.
+Likewise, in this trek as well, several chortens and stupas are adorning the trek route.
+Nevertheless, some of these religious sanctuaries are old, rough, and on the verge of falling yet, their longevity will astound you.
+Also, these reflect the spiritual aspect of the Manaslu region.

 7. Mani Walls and Prayer Wheels